+The area of the district is 295 square km, the agricultural land in the district is 23183 ha.
 The basic preoccupation of the inhabitants of the villages is agriculture (phytotechny and zootechnics).
 The land is privatized, the basic structural unit is farms.
-There are also several certified farmers' associations.

-They specialize in growing vegetables, including early ones (in greenhouses), field crops (wheat, barley, maize), technical (sunflower, rapeseed).
-There are numerous cattle herds and sheep.
-The agricultural areas of the area are occupied by orchards, vineyards.
-There is a large recreational area in Costesti village.
+There are registered some large farms as well as farmers' associations.
+They specialize in growing field crops (wheat, barley, maize), technical (sunflower, rape, sugar beet).
+There are considerable areas of vines and orchards.
+There is a large number of sheep and goats, large cattle.

-Some of the locals are working in the industrial enterprises, in the sphere of trade, providing other services in the towns of Chisinau, Ialoveni, Hancesti.
+Some of the local inhabitants are working in the industrial and railway industries, in the sphere of trade, or providing other services in the neighboring towns of Cimislia and Basarabeasca.